MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-performance-toolkit.md

 1. Search for **BCPT Suites**, and then choose the related link.
 2. Choose **New** to open the BCPT Suite page.
-3. In the **Code**, **Description**, and **Tag** fields, provide an identifier, some information about the test, and a tag that you can use to find the suite later.
+3. In the **Code**, **Description**, and **Tag** fields, provide an identifier, some information about the test, and a tag that you can use to find the results of the suite on the Log Entries page.
-4. Specify how long you want the test to run.
+4. Define timing for the run.
-    1. 1 work day works with duration field to update the work date starts at field, and you use it to test processes that have deadlines, such as payments.
+    1. The **1 Work Day Corresponds to** field works with the **Duration (minutes)** field to update the **Work Date Starts at** field, and you use it to test processes that have deadlines, such as payments.
+The duration can be up to 240 minutes.
+    2. The **Default Min.
+User Delay** and **Default Max.
+User Delay** fields let you simulate pauses in the action, for example, when someone goes for a cup of coffee.
+You must specify a delay.
+5. Specify the base version to compare
+   > [!TIP]
+   > To change the value in the **Base Version** field, you might need to turn on Edit mode.
+1. Configure lines for the suite.
+    1. In the **Codeunit** field,

 ## Starting the run from the command line
 Open a PowerShell command prompt, and make sure you have installed the necessary binaries and scripts. <!--not sure whether they still need to check the binaries and scripts.
 If they do, where and how do they check that?--> The commands use the example from above. <!--To start a test on the local machine (“on-prem”), run this command: command is missing-->